Legion of Fire: Killer Ants!: Plot

-Dr. Jim Conrad is visiting the small town of Burly Pines to fish.
+Dr. Jim Conrad is visiting the small town of Burly Pines, Alaska to fish.
 While out with a friend, they discover a moose that has been stripped clean of meat.
 They presume hunters left it for scavengers, but then the hunters arrive and say they had shot it two hours earlier and had been tracking it since.
 A shopkeeper is found in the same condition in his home.
 The authorities think it may have been a predator, but Jim is unsure.
 During the autopsy, Jim finds something on the man's body.
 When he looks at it under a microscope, it is the jaws of a marabunta, a South American ant known for traveling in waves, killing everything in their path.
-After questioning Sheriff Jeff Croy and his men, Jim figures out that the ants must have arrived on a boat that had crashed a few years ago, leaving logs of South American wood behind.
+After questioning Police Chief Jeff Croy and his men, Jim figures out that the ants must have arrived on a boat that had crashed a few years ago, leaving logs of South American wood behind.
 The ants had hibernated in the wood until recent seismic activity had made it warm enough to support them.

-Jim teams up with Croy and schoolteacher Karen to try to find a way to stop the ants.
+Jim teams up with Croy and schoolteacher Laura to try to find a way to stop the ants.
 Jim and Karen go to the beach where the wood from the ship washed up to kill the queen.
 The ants attack Jim's friend, who is piloting the helicopter.
 While trying to fight them off, his actions cause the helicopter to lift off and crash into the mountain.
-Jim and Karen find themselves surrounded by the ants.
+Jim and Laura find themselves surrounded by the ants.
 They hold them off using a flame thrower and shotgun until they can reach a nearby canoe, which they take downstream until they reach a waterfall and go over it.
 Having survived the falls, they find an old cabin with a motorcycle.
 They get it started just as the ants reach them and ride it back to town.
 They convince Croy to evacuate the town.
 Croy has local Native American Gray Wolf handle the evacuation and tells his son Chad to go with them.
 When everyone is out of town, Gray Wolf is to blow up the only road out of town.
 Chad goes back to his father against his wishes and returns to help while Gray Wolf sets up the dynamite.
-At the school, Jim and Karen create a mixture that can kill the ants, but the ants attack the school.
-Chad gets trapped in a school bus while Jim and Karen are chased to the school's top floor.
+At the school, Jim and Laura create a mixture that can kill the ants, but the ants attack the school.
+Chad gets trapped in a school bus while Jim and Laura are chased to the school's top floor.
 Croy arrives in his truck, and they escape with help from Jim's formula.
 They make their way out of town, but Gray Wolf is forced to blow the pass early when he sees the ants making their way along it.